 Pierre Aubert's Serveur de

-Partitions Guitar Tablature is also
+Partitions Guitar Tablature

 (apparently) a web-based OLGA mirror with a French-language interface